2-switch: transition and stability on forests and pseudofests: t-switch and f-switch

-In order to prove that $\mathcal{F}(d)$ is connected, we need to characterize those 2-switches over a forest that preserve the forest structure.
+In order to prove that $\mathcal{F}(d)$ is connected, we need to characterize those 2-switches on a forest that preserve the forest structure.
 A first step in doing so is characterizing those preserving the tree structure.
-A 2-switch $\tau$ over a tree $T$ is said to be a \textbf{t-switch} if $\tau(T)$ is a tree.
+A 2-switch $\tau$ on a tree $T$ is said to be a \emph{t-switch} if $\tau(T)$ is a tree.
 It is easy to check that a 2-switch $\tau={{a \ b}\choose{c \ d}}$ on $T$ is a t-switch if and only if $T$ contains the path $ab\ldots cd$ or $ba\ldots dc$.
 Note that any two forests with the same degree sequence have the same number of connected components.
 In particular, if $d$ is the degree sequence of a tree, then every member of $V(\mathcal{F}(d))$ is also a tree.

-A 2-switch $\tau$ on a forest $F$ is said to be an \textbf{f-switch} if $\tau(F)$ is a forest.
+A 2-switch $\tau$ on a forest $F$ is said to be an \emph{f-switch} if $\tau(F)$ is a forest.
 Using t-switch, we can easily characterize when a 2-switch on a forest is an f-switch.
-In fact, being $\tau$ a 2-switch between two (disjoint) edges $e_{1}$ and $e_{2}$ of a forest $F$, we have the following: \begin{enumerate} \item if $e_{1}$ and $e_{2}$ are in the same component $T$ of $F$, then $\tau$ is an f-switch on $F$ if and only if is a t-switch on $T$;
+In fact, if $\tau$ is a 2-switch between two (disjoint) edges $e_{1}$ and $e_{2}$ of a forest $F$, we have the following: \begin{enumerate} \item if $e_{1}$ and $e_{2}$ are in the same component $T$ of $F$, then $\tau$ is an f-switch on $F$ if and only if it is a t-switch on $T$;

 \item if $e_{1}$ and $e_{2}$ are in different components of $F$, then $\tau$ is an f-switch on $F$. \end{enumerate}